CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/tbl/mapping-file.md

 ---

-The mapping file is the typed source-to-Beacon contract used by `csv2*`, `redcap2*`, and `cdiscodm2*` routes.
+The mapping file is the typed source-to-Beacon contract used by `csv2*`, `redcap2*`, and `cdiscodm2*` routes, and optional semantic augmentation for `cbioportal2*`.
 YAML and JSON are accepted, including their gzip-compressed forms.

 For a guided example, start with [Working with Mapping Files](../mapping-files).